MiniXC/typst-projects/thesis/chapters/03_tts_asr.typ

 A more direct form of control is achieved through *explicit conditioning*.
 Here, specific attributes are extracted from reference audio and used as additional inputs to the TTS model.
 This commonly includes conditioning on speaker representations like d-vectors to control speaker identity @du_speaker_2020 @wang_improving_2020, as well as prosodic features like pitch, energy, and phoneme durations to control the speaking style @rossenbach_duration_2023.

 Finally, the synthetic speech can be made more suitable for real-world ASR by applying *post-generation data augmentation*.
 This involves adding simulated background noise or acoustic reverberation to the clean synthetic output, which helps the ASR system become more robust to varied environmental conditions @rossenbach_synthattention_2020.

+=== Training on synthetic data alone
+However, a more fundamental question is how well synthetic speech can be used to train #abbr.a[ASR] on its own.
+It is natural to assume that if #abbr.pla[MOS], human ratings, which are explained in more detail in @07_subjective, are statistically indistinguishable between synthetic and real speech @chen_vall-e_2024@tan_naturalspeech_2024 so should be their usefulness as training data for #abbr.a[ASR] systems.

+As can be seen in @fig_werr, this is not the case, with #abbr.pla[WERR], defined as the ratio between #abbr.pla[WER] when training on synthetic compared to real speech, tending towards $2$ rather than $1$ as would be expected if they were truly equivalent -- even with the methods outline in  To illustrate this, we can compute the ratio of Mean Opinion Scores (MOS) as well.
+Using this measure, Tacotron 2 @shen_natural_2018, which was published a year prior to the earliest system in @fig_werr, achieves a subjective score ratio of $approx 1.02$, still $0.65$ lower than the best reported TTS-for-ASR systems' #abbr.a[WERR].

+This observation sets up much of the exploration in #link(<part_01>, [Part I]) of this work.
+Somehow, listeners seem to give favorable ratings to synthetic speech which consistently produces close to #emph[$2$ times] the #abbr.a[WER] of real speech.
+What is missing in the speech that explains this gap?
+We seek to answer this question in the following Chapters.